pbsmyth/command-line/lessons.md

 ```
 Users
-|
- —— your-username
-   |
-    —— Applications
-    —— Desktop
-    —— Documents
+│
+└───your-username
+│   │
+│   └───Applications
+│   │
+│   └───Desktop
+│   │
+│   └───Documents
+│   │
 ```

 The root or highest-level folder on macOS is just called `/`.
 We won't need to go in there, though, since that's mostly just files for the operating system.
-On Windows, the root directory is usually called `C:` ([More on why C is default on Windows](http://www.todayifoundout.com/index.php/2015/04/c-drive-default-windows-based-computers-2/)).
+On Windows, the root directory is usually called `C:`.
+(If you are curious why `C:` is the default name on Windows, you can read about it [here](http://www.todayifoundout.com/index.php/2015/04/c-drive-default-windows-based-computers-2).)

 Note that we are using the word "directory" interchangeably with "folder"—they both refer to the same thing.